Paul Blart: Mall Cop

 Paul Blart: Mall Cop is a 2009 American action comedy film directed by Steve Carr, written by Kevin James and Nick Bakay, and produced by James, Adam Sandler, Jack Giarraputo, Todd Garner, and Barry Bernardi.
-It stars James as the titular character Paul Blart, with Jayma Mays, Keir O'Donnell, Bobby Cannavale, Stephen Rannazzisi and Shirley Knight in supporting roles.
-The film tells the story of Blart, a single dad and a bumbling mall security guard, who finds himself in the middle of a heist and the only one in position to rescue hostages.
+It stars James as the titular character with Jayma Mays, Keir O'Donnell, Bobby Cannavale, Stephen Rannazzisi and Shirley Knight in supporting roles.
+The film tells the story of Paul Blart, a single dad and a bumbling mall security guard, who finds himself in the middle of a heist and the only person in position to rescue hostages.
 Filming began in February 2008 with a majority of the shooting taking place at the Burlington Mall in Burlington, Massachusetts; it was produced by Adam Sandler's Happy Madison Productions and in association with Relativity Media.

-Paul Blart: Mall Cop was released in the United States on January 16, 2009, by Sony Pictures Releasing through its Columbia Pictures label.
-The film grossed $183.3 million worldwide against a production budget of $26 million, but was not well received by critics, while James' performance was generally praised.
+Paul Blart: Mall Cop was released in the United States on January 16, 2009, by Sony Pictures Releasing.
+The film grossed $186 million worldwide against a production budget of $26 million, but was not well received by critics apart from positive comments about James' performance.
 A sequel titled Paul Blart: Mall Cop 2 was released in 2015.